HollowYas/Proyecto-Web/README.md

 - 👋 Hi, I’m @HollowYas
 - 👀 I’m interested in Cyber Security and Programing
 - 🌱 I’m currently learning HTML, CSS, Python and Java
+- 👀 This is a practice from the class Geometria Computarizada